Firehed/api/README.md

 `./vendor/bin/generate_front_controller`

-After creating, modifying, or deleting endpoints, (re-)run the endpoint mapper:
+After creating, modifying, or deleting endpoints, run the compiler:

-`./vendor/bin/generate_endpoint_list`

-If you have an automated build/deployment process, you should `gitignore` the generated files and run this script during that process.
-Otherwise you must run it manually and check in the changes.
+`vendor/bin/api compile:all`

+This step is _not_ optional: the framework depends on the generated files, rather than ever attempting to perform the same step at runtime.
+It is expected that you will rebuild the files on every build/deployment with the above command.
+See the section on best practices below.

 ## Testing